 But I still try and look at the city, and any city that I visit, in the way that he might have: Delicious is a state of mind, not an activity.
 It’s not a standard set by anyone else.
 And the reasons why we eat, well, they’re just as important.

-This remains true forever – or at least until I too am finally, completely, happily, full.
+Yes, chef.
+Heard.
+This remains true forever – or at least until we are all finally, completely, happily, full.

 Anthony Bourdain, 1956 – 2018